srkvatsa/cs-4782-final-project/README.md

 Each section is clearly labeled with comments and can be run sequentially to reproduce the results.

+We ran the notebook on Google Colab using a T4 GPU, which took approximately 24 hours to complete.

 ## Example Outputs

 After completing training, the visualization section will output where our model is attending and its caption attempts.
 An example is included below: